soapstain22/GourmetServer/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: bug report
 labels: bug
-description: please fill in the blanks
+about: please fill in the blanks
 ---